 D. During the year under review the following expenditures were incurred with regard to R & D :

-Capital Expenditure as additions to Plant & Machineries, Tools, Dies etc. ₹ 849.61 Lakhs New Products and Process development ₹ 349.98 Lakhs Salary and other expenses for R & D personnel ₹ 316.54 Lakhs transformers in Europe.
+• Capital Expenditure as additions to Plant & Machineries, Tools, Dies etc. ₹ 849.61 Lakhs New Products and Process development ₹ 349.98 Lakhs Salary and other expenses for R &amp; D personnel ₹ 316.54 Lakhs

 E. Details of Imported Technology: